MainCodeInc/Hash-237GBJ2-read/README.md

 # Hash-237GBJ2-read
-This algo uses python to spell out a name or even a user input!
+This algo uses python to spell out a user's input!
+Only useful in some programs.